 Description

-Set in the fictional nation of “Carana,” the game draws loose inspiration from real disasters like the 2004 Indian Ocean tsunami and the 2010 Haiti earthquake.
-Carana grapples with years of tumult, recently striving for national reconciliation and rebuilding amidst poverty, weak governance, and simmering political tensions.
-Various NGOs and UN agencies, including a UN civilian police contingent, are active in the country.
+Set in the fictional country of Carana, inspired by real disasters like the 2004 Indian Ocean tsunami and 2010 Haiti earthquake, Carana faces years of turmoil.
+The country is trying to rebuild amid poverty, weak governance, and political tensions.
+Many NGOs and UN agencies, including a UN civilian police force, are active in the region.

-As the game commences, a devastating earthquake hits Carana’s capital, Galasi, causing extensive damage and leaving tens of thousands in dire need of aid and medical assistance.
-Military forces from friendly nations, operating as the multinational Humanitarian Assistance and Disaster Relief Task Force (HADR-TF), are mobilizing at the request of the Carana government, alongside additional UN and NGO personnel and vital relief supplies.
+The game begins with a powerful earthquake hitting Carana’s capital, Galasi, causing severe damage and leaving thousands in urgent need of aid and medical help.
+Military forces from friendly countries, forming the multinational Humanitarian Assistance and Disaster Relief Task Force (HADR-TF), arrive at Carana’s request, along with UN and NGO staff and essential supplies.

-Time is critical—how many lives can you rescue?
+Time is critical—how many lives can you save?

-AFTERSHOCK offers a gripping, fast-paced, and immersive experience that players will find both captivating and enlightening.
-Drawing from real-world events and challenges, it’s also utilized in professional training for aid workers, military personnel, and others engaged in humanitarian assistance and disaster relief efforts.
+Aftershock offers an exciting, fast-paced, and immersive experience that is both entertaining and educational.
+It is also used in professional training for aid workers, military personnel, and others involved in disaster relief and humanitarian work.

 Reviews